Yusof Ishak: Yang di-Pertuan Negara (1959–1965)

-First Yang di-Pertuan Negara term (1959–1964)
+First term (1959–1964)

 A plaque at Masjid Malabar commemorating its opening by Yusof during his time as Yang di-Pertuan Negara.

 On 2 December, Yusof and his family moved into the Istana, the residence for the head of state.
 He was taken to City Hall the following day, where he was officially sworn in on 3 December 1959 as the Yang di-Pertuan Negara.
 Aziz stated that Yusof had accepted the role as he wanted to show the Malay community that the PAP were not anti-Malay and that they believed in multi-racialism.
 This was especially important at the time as the PAP sought Singapore's merger with Malaya and wanted the support of the Malays.
 On the Istana's grounds, Yusof moved into the secretary's bungalow with his family instead of living in the Istana itself.
 He wanted to show himself as a humble person instead of living in the prestigious Istana building.
 His wife, Noor Aishah, stated herself that "[the Istana] was too big.
 We preferred to stay at the smaller house."

-Throughout his terms, he frequently visited various constituencies around the island, such as Bukit Panjang, Bukit Merah, Bukit Timah, Bras Basah, and the Southern Islands.
-Yusof was usually accompanied by the constituency's Member of Parliament and tended to visit schools, community centres, and other points of interest.
-He often used these visits to unite constituents and reiterate their support for the government.